Family not vegan

 So that's sort of how Jeff got interested in cooking.
 Now he is our "bean" guy and our "rice" guy.
 And when I get really busy and really tired, he is still able to hop into the kitchen to make some really great dishes.

 So where am I going with all of this?
 I wonder if perhaps it would be helpful to ask your hubby to take charge of ONE thing in the kitchen.
-Ask him to watch Jeff's beans video, and he can be the bean guy in your family: http://www.vegancoach.com/how-to-cook-beans.html Or the rice guy: http://www.vegancoach.com/brown-rice-recipes.html Or he can do the shoppping (that's another thing Jeff does).
+Ask him to learn how to cook beans, and he can be the bean guy in your family.
+Or the rice guy.
+Or he can do the shopping (that's another thing Jeff does).

 Mostly, it sounds as if you guys need to sit down and have a chat and divide up some of these chores a little more evenly